Jacob Brown (footballer)

-Jacob Samuel Brown (born 10 April 1998) is a professional footballer who plays as a forward, winger or wing-back for club Luton Town and the Scotland national team.
+Jacob Samuel Brown (born 10 April 1998) is a professional footballer who plays as a forward or wing-back for club Reading.

 Brown started his career with Barnsley, making his professional debut in October 2016.
-After spending time out on loan at Chesterfield in 2017–18, he broke into the first team at Oakwell, helping them gain promotion to the Championship in 2018–19.
+After spending time out on loan at Chesterfield in 2017–18, he broke into the first team at Oakwell, helping them gain promotion to the EFL Championship in 2018–19.
 In September 2020 he joined Stoke City for an undisclosed fee.
 Brown spent three seasons with Stoke before joining Luton Town in August 2023.
+He was released by the club in June 2026.
+He then joined Reading on a free transfer in July 2026.

 Born and raised in England, Brown was selected by the Scotland national team in November 2021, being eligible via his Glaswegian mother.

 Club career

 Barnsley

 Brown began his career at the Sheffield Wednesday Academy where he was released at the age of 14.
 He signed for Guiseley at the age of 16 and played in his first senior match against Selby Town in the West Riding County Cup in October 2014.
 Brown moved to Barnsley in January 2015 after impressing playing against them in an under-18 match.
 Brown made his debut for Barnsley against Brentford on 22 October 2016, coming on as a late substitute.
-After spending the first half of the 2017–18 season with Barnsley under-23s, Brown joined League Two side Chesterfield on a six-month loan on 31 January 2018.
+After spending the first half of the 2017–18 season with Barnsley under-23s, Brown joined EFL League Two club Chesterfield on a six-month loan on 31 January 2018.
 Brown played 13 times for the Spireites in 2017–18 and was unable to help them avoid relegation to the National League.

 Brown broke into the first team at Oakwell in 2018–19 under Daniel Stendel and impressed playing as a winger and won the EFL Young Player of the Month award for January 2019.
 He signed a new contract in December 2018.
 He was sent-off for the first time in his career against Southend United on 2 March 2019.
-Brown played 38 times in 2018–19, scoring eight goals as the Tykes gained promotion back to the Championship.
+Brown played 38 times in 2018–19, scoring eight goals as the Tykes gained promotion back to the EFL Championship.
 Brown signed a contract extension with Barnsley in May 2019.
-In 2019–20, Brown provided nine assists as Barnsley battled against relegation and stayed up after winning their final two matches against Nottingham Forest and Brentford.
+In 2019–20, Brown provided nine assists as Barnsley battled against relegation to EFL League One and stayed up after winning their final two matches against Nottingham Forest and Brentford.